USPS brings together leaders from various fields:

 Olha Ayvazovska

 2009 Alumna.
-Board Chair and Coordinator of political programmes in the Civic Network OPORA
+Chairman of the Board of the Civil Network OPORA

 A great thing can be seen from afar.
 And since I was lucky enough to get into the very first year of the School, I have had an opportunity to recommend it to those who wanted to achieve something in life.
 It is not an issue of knowledge only.
 The answer is in a very high-quality atmosphere among those selected for training, in the courage of discussions and frank points of view, in the directness and clarity of trainers.